tfwcodes/tfwcodes/README.md

 ### Working on:

-<li> OSCP certification
+<li> OSCP certification.
-<li> Trying to get better at ctf's
+<li> Trying to get better at ctf's.
-<li> Looking for cybersecurity projects to work on
+<li> Looking for cybersecurity projects to work on/job oppurtinities.